 Background and Experience //

 If you are in need of a psychological or forensic evaluation, you are likely already experiencing some difficulties.
 Thus, it is important that you can trust the psychologist to complete a thorough, unbiased, informative, and well-written evaluation.
 As a licensed psychologist, I work hard to ensure that I do just that.
 To this end, I often complete much more than the minimum required continuing education coursework, and I am constantly trying to improve upon my work.
 I also continue to educate myself in diversity issues, so that I can be skilled at working with people of different genders, races, ethnicities, religions, and sexual orientations.
+While this is important in all professions, I believe it to be crucially important in forensic psychology as there are clear and known racial disparities throughout the court system and child protective services.
 My private practice, Bliss Psychological Services LLC, was chosen for the 2018 Best of Pittsburgh awards in the category of Psychologist.

 Please review my CV (resume) to determine if you feel I might be helpful in your case: